 To dispose of fentanyl, fold the patch in half with the sticky side inside.
 If the patch has not been used, take it out of the pouch and remove the liner that covers the sticky side of the patch before folding it in half.
-Then flush it down the toilet right away.
+Ask your pharmacist about the best way to dispose of patches you do not use.
 Do not flush the pouch or the protective liner down the toilet.
 Put them in a trash can.

 Precautions While Using fentanyl

-It is very important that your doctor check your or your child's progress while you are using fentanyl.
+It is very important that your doctor check your progress while you are using fentanyl.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

 Do not touch the sticky side of the patch or the gel.
 Fentanyl can be quickly absorbed through the eyes and mouth and can be extremely dangerous.
 If you do touch the sticky side of the patch or gel, let your nurse or doctor know right away and rinse the area with large amounts of water.
 Do not use soaps or other cleansers.